 Other Public Coverage

 A few states offer other help for people who can’t afford health insurance.
-Some offer government-sponsored health insurance that you can buy at discounted premiums if you have low income.
+Some offer government-sponsored health insurance that you can buy at discounted premiums if you have a low income.
 A few states have programs that will help you buy coverage from a private insurance company.
 More than 20 states have high-risk pools where you might be able to buy coverage if a private insurer turns you down.
-In several of these states, a modest premium subsidy is available if you have low income.
+In several of these states, a modest premium subsidy is available if you have a low income.

 Using Your Health Coverage